MakieOrg/Makie.jl/docs/src/figure.md

 sl = f[2, 1] = Slider(f)
 ```

-## `FigurePosition`s and `FigureSubposition`s
+## `GridPosition`s and `GridSubposition`s

 The indexing syntax of `Figure` is implemented to work seamlessly with layouting.
-If you index into the figure, a `FigurePosition` object that stores this indexing operation is created.
+If you index into the figure, a `GridPosition` object that stores this indexing operation is created.
 This object can be used to plot a new axis into a certain layout position in the figure, for example like this:

 ```@example